- Home /home on the range…

 - Rendered result = <a href="http://www.google.com" target="_blank">http://www.google.com</a>

-- if the URL field has a field option then the is wrapped around the field option to create a clickable link
+- if the URL field has a field option then the URL is wrapped around the field option to create a clickable link

 - Field option= Open Website

 - Rendered result = <a href="http://www.google.com" target="_blank">Open Website</a>